TRANSFORMATION

 The Foundation aims to empower and support youth by assisting schools, youth development organisations and sports clubs in the communities in which we operate.
 There is also a sharp focus on empowering the youth to become economically active, create sustainable livelihoods and become respectable members of society.

 Access to basic health care is a human right.
 The Sea Harvest Foundation’s mission is to ensure that community members have no difficulty in accessing basic health services.
-Over the past five years, more than R2 million has been invested in the following initiatives: providing long-distance transport to medical facilities for Sea Harvest employees and their immediate family members who live in rural areas; supporting the Red Cross Children’s Hospital Trust; and donating funds towards the annual two-week dental clinic operated by former Foundation bursary recipient, Dr Joseph Joshua.
+In recent years, the Foundation has invested millions of Rands in the following initiatives: a satellite office for the Department of Social Development in Saldanha Bay in the Western Cape province of South Africa, providing long-distance transport to medical facilities for Sea Harvest employees and their immediate family members who live in rural areas; supporting the Red Cross Children’s Hospital Trust; and donating funds towards the annual two-week dental clinic operated by former Foundation bursary recipient, Dr Joseph Joshua.

 COMMUNITY DEVELOPMENT